einari/Solidify/Solidify/ReadMe.txt

 automatic testing to the job but the results have been disappointing, some people arguing that it has made the job even harder to understand and test.

+The job has suddenly stopped working.

-It has been decided to undertake a substantial refactoring of the job to make it easier to understand, easier to change and easier to test.
+Instead of simply fixing the job as it is, it has been decided to undertake a substantial refactoring to make it easier to understand, easier to change and easier to test.

+You have complete discretion to implement the solution as you see fit.

 Business Rules